model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 Either way, inside this function you would simply return an arbitrary value by generating arbitrary values for its components.
 To generate a nondeterministic struct, you would just generate nondeterministic values for each of its fields.
-For complex data structures, you can start with an empty one and add a (bounded) nondeterministic number of entries.
+For complex data structures like vectors or other containers, you can start with an empty one and add a (bounded) nondeterministic number of entries.
 For an enum, you can make use of a simple trick:

 ```rust